pfarndt/EnergyStatistics.jl/README.md

-# Distance Correlation
+# EnergyStatistics

-*Distance Correlation for Julia.*
+*Energy Statistics (E-Statistics) for Julia.*

 | **Documentation**  |
 |:------------------:|
 | [![][docs-dev-img]][docs-dev-url] |

 This package allows to compute the distance covariance `dcov`, distance variance `dvar` and distance correlation `dcor`.
 See [this page][wiki] for more details and references.